-"Our journey towards healing begins when we bear witness to our own story.
+Our journey towards healing begins when we bear witness to our own story.
 When we finally say, 'This happened to me.
 This is how it changed me.
 This is what I did to survive.'
 Yet far too many programs demand that we confess our every transgression, our every defect, but stay silent about the suffering that created them.

 True recovery asks of us far more than confession.
-It demands of us recognition, not just of ourselves, but from our tribe, of the suffering we have endured, of the survival skills it has required of us, and above all else, the miracle of the humanity that has survived in spite of it"
+It demands of us recognition, not just of ourselves, but from our tribe, of the suffering we have endured, of the survival skills it has required of us, and above all else, the miracle of the humanity that has survived in spite of it.

-- Austan Sloan - Recover-You
+Austan Sloan · Recover-You

 Most recovery models start with behaviour.
 This one starts with what shaped it.

 The trauma that determines the trajectory of a life is almost always the trauma no one knows to look for.
-It hides in plain sight — missed by clinicians and survivors alike, hiding inside behaviors that get labeled as character defects rather than recognized as adaptations.
+It hides in plain sight — missed by clinicians and survivors alike, tucked inside behaviours that get labeled as character defects rather than recognized as adaptations.
 It silently authors every relapse, every coping strategy, every instinct to shut down or detonate, and every desperate "why the fuck am I like this!?" — until someone finally stops long enough to look at what has been there the whole time.

-And yet, despite every sign pointing directly at the wound, no one ever paused long enough to ask the most fundamental human question available to them:
+Despite every sign pointing directly at the wound, no one ever paused long enough to ask the most fundamental human question available to them:

 What I encountered in most recovery spaces wasn't understanding.
 It was slogans, surface-level encouragement, and explanations that never reached the roots.
 I kept being handed moral frameworks for what were largely physiological reactions.